1908 Swedish general election

 General elections were held in Sweden in September 1908.
+They were the first general elections in Sweden held using proportional representation.

-Right-winger Arvid Lindman stayed on as Prime Minister.
+Although it lost four seats, the Free-minded National Association remained the largest party in the Riksdag, winning 105 of the 230 seats.
+Right-winger Arvid Lindman stayed on as prime minister.

 Results

-Only 34.7% of the male population aged over 21 was eligible to vote.
+Only 35% of the male population aged over 21 was eligible to vote.
 Voter turnout was 61%, the highest since Riksdag elections began in 1866.